 Planet Ark's Make It Wood Supports and Promotes WEP in Australia

-Tasmania has become the first state government in Australia to adopt a state-wide Wood Encouragement Policy (WEP).
-In addition, there are two local government authorities and fifteen local councils that have also adopted a WEP, and Rotorua Lakes Council has done some ground-breaking work in New Zealand.
+Western Australia has joined Tasmania as Australian state governments that have adopted a state-wide Wood Encouragement Policy (WEP).
+In addition, there are two local government authorities and eighteen local councils that have also adopted a WEP, and Rotorua Lakes Council has done some ground-breaking work in New Zealand.
 The adoption of similar policies around the world is growing steadily, including Canada, Japan, France, Finland, Netherlands and the UK, who are all encouraging the use of natural, timber-based products in construction.

 What is a WEP?

 A WEP generally requires responsibly sourced wood to be considered, where feasible, as the primary construction material in all new-build and refurbishment projects.
 As such is it not intended to be a draconian, all-encompassing dictum, but rather seeks to ensure that wood is at least considered as the primary structural component in these buildings.

 Why Governments and Councils Should Adopt a WEP

 Timber is the only major building material that helps tackle climate change.
 It is both a naturally renewable and abundant resource.
 As trees grow they remove carbon dioxide from the atmosphere, known as carbon sequestration.
 When the tree is responsibly harvested the carbon is locked in the wood and remains there for the life of any products made with that timber.
 About half of the dry weight of timber is carbon.